hashicorp/vault/website/source/docs/secrets/ssh/dynamic-ssh-keys.html.md

 ---
 layout: "docs"
-page_title: "Dynamic SSH Keys - SSH Secret Backend"
+page_title: "Dynamic SSH Keys - SSH - Secrets Engines"
 sidebar_current: "docs-secrets-ssh-dynamic-ssh-keys"
 description: |-
   When using this type, the administrator registers a secret key with